About Us

 Devonshire House in Cofton Road in 2005

-2005, and we were now operating from our current base: Devonshire House on Cofton Road, technological integrations started to become standard.
+By 2005, now operating from Devonshire House on Cofton Road, technological integrations started to become standard.
 Nurse call alarm systems began to feature in care settings, offering a critical lifeline for patients and a reassurance of prompt, efficient care response.
-We also saw our identity taking shape as CLH, reflecting a commitment to addressing the expanding needs of the care industry.
+This period also saw our identity taking shape as CLH, reflecting a commitment to addressing the expanding needs of the care industry.

 • 2010